yvesguillo/crawlect-gui/README.md

 1. **Choose the path** of the folder to crawl.
 2. **Set your output** Markdown file location.
-3. **Customize** your Crawlect options through the intuitive panels.
+3. **Customize** your Crawlect options through the options panels.
 4. Click **"Run Crawlect"** and let Crawlect-GUI handle the rest.

 ## How Does Crawlect-GUI Work?

-Crawlect-GUI dynamically retrieves available command-line options directly from Crawlect.
-It then:
+Crawlect-GUI dynamically retrieves available command-line options directly from Crawlect core and:

 1. Presents options neatly grouped and easy-to-navigate.
-2. Validates inputs in real-time.
+2. Validates inputs.
-3. Runs Crawlect seamlessly in the background.
+3. Runs Crawlect in the background.
-4. Handles output gracefully and displays results directly in the interface.
+4. Handles output and displays Cawlect core messages directly in the interface.

 ### Technologies